-Each unit under HAP contract must be inspected within 24 months of the last full HQS inspection.
+Each unit under HAP contract must be inspected biennially within 24 months of the last full HQS inspection.
+The PHA reserves the right to require annual inspections of any unit or owner at any time.

 The PHA will not rely on alternative inspection standards.